 Obstacle courses are a great way to encourage physical development for little ones in a fun and engaging way.
 If you have the space and can afford it, Foamnasium, climbing ladders, and climbing towers are the most ideal.
 For the ultimate enthusiast, a bouldering cave can also be a consideration:

 If you’re looking for something simple, easy to install, and removable but won’t cost an arm or a leg, here are some ideas for your home obstacle course to help your child develop their gross motor skills…

 The ones with alphabets and numbers are great for young children because you can use them to play other games.

-It’s not exactly a brachiation ladder but it’s a start (also much more affordable and space saving).
-The kids can practice hanging – which was one of the exercises Hercules had to do in The Curious Academy.
-Half the time they can’t play on the monkey bars at the playground because they aren’t strong enough to hold their own weight.
+It’s not exactly a brachiation ladder but it’s a start (also much more affordable and space-saving).
+The kids can practice hanging which is an important first step to brachiation.
+Most of the time kids can’t play on the monkey bars at the playground because they aren’t strong enough to hold their own weight.
 Once they’re strong enough to hold their own weight for a period of time, you can teach them the art of brachiating (lots of playgrounds have brachiation ladders):

 And if you’re wondering – yes, little girls are quite capable of learning how to brachiate, too.
 I could brachiate across the full length of a brachiation ladder when I was in kindergarten and I didn’t go through Doman’s Physical Excellence program to do it.

 A few of those Forsiktig stools from IKEA arranged as “stepping stones” can work pretty well for balance training.
 Alternatively, if you can find something similar to the Gonge Hilltops (although these are much, much, more expensive for something that works pretty much the same way – additionally, your child can use the Forsiktig stools to help reach sink taps, light switches, etc., so they have added value).